China to further boost $3.8 trillion digital economy, create more jobs

 China’s digital economy rose 18 percent to 26 trillion yuan ($3.8 trillion) last year, equal to a third of the country’s gross domestic product (GDP), according to the China Academy of Information and Communications Technology.

 Hundreds of millions of Chinese people use mobile apps for social networking, entertainment, gaming and shopping.
-Urban China is also largely cashless, with mobile payments through Tencent Holdings Ltd’s (0700.HK) WeChat and Alibaba Group Holding Ltd’s (BABA.N) Alipay the norm.
+Urban China is also largely cashless, with mobile payments through Tencent Holdings Ltd’s WeChat and Alibaba Group Holding Ltd’s Alipay the norm.

 The NDRC said it will also step up financing support to help grow new industries including drawing funds from capital markets.